 Construction worker related VMT would not be newly generated; instead, it is redistributed throughout the regional roadway network based on the different work sites in which construction workers travel to each day.
 Therefore, construction workers are not generating new VMT each day, only redistributing it.
 It is important to note that construction traffic is temporary and not expected to significantly increase VMT in the region over any length of time.
 This redistribution is considered to have a nominal and momentary effect on the regional and citywide daily VMT.
-Consequently, it is assumed that there will be no major changes in regional circulation during construction of the Proposed Project, resulting in no conflicts or inconsistencies with CEQA Guidelines section 15064.3, subdivision (b).
+Consequently, it is assumed that there would be no major changes in regional circulation during construction of the Proposed Project, resulting in no conflicts or inconsistencies with CEQA Guidelines section 15064.3, subdivision (b).
+Therefore, the implementation of the project on these sites would result in no impact.

 c.
-LESS THAN SIGNIFICANT IMPACT.
-The Proposed Project would not substantially increase hazards due to a design feature or incompatible uses (e.g., farm equipment).
-The Proposed Project does not include proposals for new transportation facilities or changes in General Plan land use designations that would introduce new traffic from incompatible uses such as farm equipment to the City's transportation network.
+No Impact.
+The project would not substantially increase hazards due to a design feature or incompatible uses (e.g., farm equipment) as the project is a land use plan, policy and regulatory document update and no construction is proposed.

+The project does not include proposals for new transportation facilities that would introduce new traffic from incompatible uses such as farm equipment to the City's transportation network.
 In addition, the City design standards establish required roadway cross-section dimensions, design speeds, sight distance, and turning radii requirements which have been formulated to reduce hazards within the City's transportation system.
-New development within the housing opportunity sites will be required to utilize and conform to these standards; therefore, they will have a less than significant impact.
+New development within the housing opportunity sites would be required to utilize and conform to these standards; therefore, no impacts would occur from project implementation.

 d.
-LESS THAN SIGNIFICANT IMPACT.
-The Proposed Project would not result in inadequate emergency access.
-New development projects within the City are reviewed by the County of Los Angeles Fire Department to ensure adequate emergency access.
+No Impact.
+The project is a land use planning, policy and regulatory document update that does not involve any construction or physical changes to the environment.
+Future, new development projects within the City would be reviewed by the County of Los Angeles Fire Department to ensure adequate emergency access.
 Additionally, Policy 3.1.4 of the City's General Plan Safety Element requires that development projects "Evaluate the City's roadways regarding access, alignments, two routes for egress, etc., to facilitate fire, police, and ambulance access and resident egress in case of an emergency."
-Policy 3.1.5 of the Safety Element will result in the prohibition of parking on one or both sides of streets identified as having the potential to interfere with emergency vehicle access and/or resident evacuation during red flag alerts.
-New development within the housing opportunity sites will be required to utilize and conform to these standards; therefore, they will have a less than significant impact.
+New development within the housing opportunity sites would be required to utilize and conform to these standards.
+In addition, the City's updated Safety Element prohibits ADU's and JADU's in areas with a single point of access and egress to avoid putting additional people/population at risk from wildfire related safety hazards.
+Therefore, implementation of the project would have no impact on emergency access.